"What do you mean, Cynthia was attacked?!" Madison screeched into her cell phone.

 Bea flashed her card key in front of the reader on the wall and turned the door's handle when she heard the click that indicated the release of the magnetic lock on the door to her boss' penthouse apartment.
 Despite the fact that it was a Sunday and she was expected, there were no tantalizing odors of eggs or bacon awaiting her as she entered the suite and closed the door behind her.
 Nor had she really been expecting any.

 The past month had been filled with long hours of research interspersed with nowhere near enough hours of sleep.
 Over that time her boss had methodically and relentlessly hunted down and killed two more former members of the Council's Conservative Party.
 Only Rostovich and Larouche himself remained unaccounted for.
 Councilman Perrin had admitted to having contacted and set the lamia Samantagila against the ageless vampire in order to divert her attention away from their own activities.
-He had died an especially long and excruciatingly painful death as the emotionless killing machine applied the death-of-a-thousand-cuts technique to end his worthless life.
+He had died an especially long and excruciatingly painful death as the emotionless killing machine Madison had become applied the death-by-a-thousand-cuts technique to end his worthless life.
 In comparison Martha Anderson, the American witch, had met a much swifter end when her head was removed from her shoulders atop a remote mountain peak in North Dakota.

-Bea turned the coffee maker on and reached up into the cabinet above to pull out a k-cup of her favorite medium roast and one of Madison's dark roasts while the water heated.
+Bea turned the coffee maker on and reached up into the cabinet above to pull out a K-cup of her favorite medium roast and one of Madison's dark roasts while the water heated.
 It was the smell of the coffee more than anything else that finally pulled a sleepy and still exhausted Madison from her bed and into the kitchen.

 "Mornin' Bea," the vampire yawned, just barely covering her mouth in time to protect her friend and employee from a horrendous bout of morning breath.
 Her hair was still a mass of tangled, lank strings and knots that would take more than a half hour to brush out; assuming she bothered.
 Except for her hunts and kills, the blue eyed vampire had rarely left the confines of her rooms so she saw no reason to pretty herself up.
 "Did you bring it?"